 It should also have its repeated elements as aligned as possible with the image sides, but this can usually be corrected with the Straighten Seed tool.

-Since version 1.1.9 PixPlant includes a new setting that automatically snaps the Seed Scale settings to the nearest best value for tiling.
-This is important so that the elements in the generated texture spatially "meet" at the image boundaries, so as to obtain a good tiling.
+PixPlant includes a new setting that automatically snaps the Seed Scale settings to the nearest best value for tiling.
+This is important so that the pattern elements in the generated texture spatially "meet" at the image boundaries, so as to obtain a good tiling.

 If the Scale Lock button at the right of the Seed Scale sliders is set, both width and height will snap - if you prefer, unset Scale Lock and then change the sliders individually.

-In the Seed Edit area, at the right side of the window, select with the mouse an area that you don't want PixPlant to use - this area will turn to black and won't be used.
+In the Seed Viewer area, at the right side of the window, select with the mouse an area that you don't want PixPlant to use - this area will turn dark and won't be used.
 To make that black area available again, just click with the mouse over it.

-Yes - simply select "None" in the Tiling option at the bottom-left corner of the window.
+Yes - simply select "None" in the Tiling option at the bottom-left corner of the window and generate again.
 You can also generate horizontally tiled images (which are great for panning/scrolling backgrounds) or vertically tiled images, by changing the same setting.

-In the main canvas area just select, by pressing the left mouse button, an area that you want to generate to and press Generate.
+In the Texture Editor area select, by pressing the left mouse button, an area that you want to generate to and press Generate.
 This will rely on the neighbor portions of the image to generate the part that you selected.
 Generating to a part of the image is very useful for expanding existing images with extra pixels at the sides for example.

 If you always get the same pixels, this means that PixPlant is "land-locked" by the neighbor portions of the image - you can overcome this by increasing the size of generation area till it gives different results.
 This is usually only a problem when generating to small areas.